sh4rkd/trello-wdio-epam/README.md

-# Trello WebdriverIO Testing Framework
+# Trello API Testing Framework

-This project implements an automated testing framework for the Trello application using WebdriverIO, Mocha, and Chai, built with a layered architecture approach.
+This project implements an automated testing framework for the Trello REST API using Axios, Mocha, and Chai, focused on board management operations.

 ## Requirements

 - Node.js (v14 or higher)
 - npm (v6 or higher)
-- Browsers: Chrome (Firefox and Safari optional)
+- Valid Trello API credentials

 ## Installation